 - Saying please and thank you

 - Adhering to high standards of ethics and integrity

 So what exactly does an automated referral marketing system look like?
 The ReferMe IQTM system is a good example.
 It starts by emailing your client contacts periodically to ask for referrals.
 For those that say yes, the system emails their contacts asking for a referral.
-Then it sends the names of those that respond positively back to the agent for follow up.
+Then it sends the names of those that respond positively back to the agent for follow-up.
 At the same time, ReferMe IQ™ sends thank-you messages to referrers and provides whatever rewards you’ve decided to include in your referral program.

-Not only does the system automate sending out referral requests to clients, it also lets you communicate with non-clients within your personal network.
+Not only does the system automate sending out referral requests to clients, but it also lets you communicate with non-clients within your personal network.